 - Military Affiliated Student: New undergraduate students starting higher education for the first time at Ohio State in Fall 2018 or later who have served in the U.S. Armed Forces to include active duty, reserve, and national guard service are eligible for a technology kit.

 Unsure?
 Submit a ticket and select Eligibility Status from the Request Type dropdown menu.
-The IT Service Desk team will look into your records and respond in about five business days with your status.
+The IT Service Desk team will look into your records and respond in five to ten business days with your status.

 If you aren’t eligible for a technology kit, don't worry, there are be plenty of opportunities for you through Digital Flagship.
 The Mobile Design Lab travels to all Ohio State campuses and provides a variety of programming and tech.
 Free, self-paced coding curriculum is available to all at Ohio State.
 Fill out an application to join one of the course sections launching this year.